OasisLMF/ODS_Tools/README.md

 ### Format Conversions

 The `transform` command can be used to convert between OED and other formats.
+To run transformations, and extra set of packages must be installed.
+This can be done using `pip install ods-tools[extra]` (or `pip install --upgrade ods-tools[extra]` if already installed).

+A simple csv-to-csv transformation can be run from the command line with `ods_tools transform -f air-oed --input-file source.csv --output-file output.csv`.
+The flag -f instructs the tool on which are the origin and destination formats (currently air and oed).

-`ods_tools transform` requires a configuration file, passed with the option `--config-file`.
-It must contain:
+More complex transformations run with `ods_tools transform` requires a configuration file, passed with the option `--config-file`.
+Please see the docs [here](https://oasislmf.github.io/sections/ODTF.html)

+A configuration file must contain:

 - type of file to transform (location or account)
 - input format